stefanofa/awesome/TOPICS.md

 *   [zilliztech/claude-context](https://github.com/zilliztech/claude-context) - Code search MCP for Claude Code.
 Make entire codebase the context for any coding agent.

-*   [chroma-core/chroma](https://github.com/chroma-core/chroma) - Open-source search and retrieval database for AI applications.

-*   [firebase/genkit](https://github.com/firebase/genkit) - Open-source framework for building AI-powered apps in JavaScript, Go, and Python, built and used in production by Google
+*   [genkit-ai/genkit](https://github.com/genkit-ai/genkit) - Open-source framework for building AI-powered apps in JavaScript, Go, and Python, built and used in production by Google

 ## chat